-- 1. The degree of mix between theory and application for this project is, within reason, negotiable.
-The most important thing is that you find a suitable project that meets the requirements stated below, and one that you are really excited about.
-History shows that lack of excitement on your part leads to degraded performance or even disaster.
-With a suitable and exciting project, you are much more likely to work on it consistently throughout the term and not leave it all go to the end.
+- 1. The degree of mix between theory and application for this Thesis is, within reason, negotiable.
+The most important thing is that you find a suitable topic that meets the requirements stated below, and one that you are personally excited about.
+History shows that lack of enthusiasm on your part leads to degraded performance or even disaster.
+With a suitable and exciting topic, you are much more likely to work on it consistently throughout the term and not leave it all go to the end.
 Leaving it go to the end results, with high probability, in a disaster, i.e., failure to graduate for "May 2022" grads. - 2.
 If you have not already developed a suitable and exciting proposal topic, you need to do this now.
 Ideally, the energy and insights needed to make this happen are generated internally.
-It is not unreasonable for us to expect that there are aspects of your educational experience in CIS and the wider world that define a set of possible projects.
-It is up to you to then sell one of these ideas to a faculty adviser in CIS, or SEAS, or outside SEAS.
+It is reasonable for us to expect that there are aspects of your educational experience in CIS and the wider world that define a set of possible topics.
+It is up to you to sell one of these ideas to a faculty adviser in CIS, or SEAS, or outside SEAS.
 The adviser implicitly promises to guide you where needed.
 The adviser will not drag you kicking and screaming to the finish line.
-Obviously, the adviser needs to be knowledgeable about the project domain and be enthusiastic about the project.
-The student is responsible for fully informing the thesis adviser about all CIS 498 course requirements and expectations. - 3.
-Since this is a CIS course, there should be a substantial substrate of CIS embedded in the resulting thesis.
+Obviously, the adviser needs to be knowledgeable about the topic domain and be enthusiastic about the Thesis.
+The student is responsible for fully informing the Thesis adviser about all CIS 498 course requirements and expectations. - 3.
+Since this is a CIS course, there should be a substantial substrate of CIS embedded in the resulting Thesis.
 The amount of CIS substrate is a judgment call that, if necessary, we will help you make.
-There is no requirement that you write programs as part of this project.
-This project could be a very extensive literature review about some new CIS-related technology, "X," that you explore, and show its potential impact on the wider world.
-A literature review of this new technology must demonstrate that the author has a deep understanding of the scientific and engineering basis for this technology.
+There is no requirement that you write programs as part of this Thesis.
+The Thesis could be an extensive literature review about some new CIS-related technology that you explore, and show its potential impact on the wider world.
+A literature review of this new technology must nonetheless demonstrate that you have a deep understanding of the scientific and engineering basis for this technology.
 A review that merely summarizes various sources without showing a deep integrated understanding of the technology will be deemed insufficient.
-A useful guide for depth and breadth appropriate to your thesis may be found by looking at feature articles published in the Communications of the ACM.
-(Also, see below for "Grades".)

-- 4. The project proposal should be about two single-spaced pages in length and include:

-- (i) your name and email address
+A useful guide for depth and breadth appropriate to your Thesis may be found by looking at feature articles published in the Communications of the ACM.
+(Also, see below for "Grades".) - 4.
+The Thesis proposal should be about two single-spaced pages in length and include: - (i) your name and email address

-- (ii) a short project title and date
+- (ii) a short title and date

 - (iii) your adviser(s) name(s) and email address(es)

 - (iv) an abstract

 - (v) an introduction

-- (vi) a description
+- (vi) a description of scope and depth

 - (vii) a paragraph about why we should care about this

 - (viii) expected outcomes

-- (ix) a schedule
+- (ix) a schedule (and see the course requirements below)

 - (x) initial set of bibliographic references

 Please submit your proposal online via forms.cis.upenn.edu.
 We will review all of these proposals.
 If there are required changes, the proposal will be returned for revision and resubmission, and iterated as needed.
 Once your proposal is approved, the department will register you for the course.
+Once you have been registered, all future course submissions will be via Canyas.